Celebrating the 500th Anniversary of the beginning of the Reformation!

 On-site: Voting Member $315 (Book of Reports hard copy included) | Retired Clergy $160 | Visitor $130

-The deadline to submit resolutions is two weeks prior to Assembly.
-This year, that date is April 14.
+The deadline to submit resolutions was two weeks prior to Assembly.
+This year, that date was April 14.

 Our Churchwide representative will be ELCA Vice President William “Bill” Horne II, who will be speaking and leading a workshop.